Breaking Free: How to Get Rid of the Yellow Heart on Snapchat?

 Summary: In this article, I guide you on how to escape the Yellow Heart on Snapchat by changing your messaging habits with the friend associated with it.

-The Yellow Heart signifies you and your friend are Best Friends on the platform.
+The Yellow Heart signifies that you and your friend are Best Friends on the platform.

 Remember that these changes will be noticed by the Snapchat algorithm, which will adjust the emojis accordingly.